The Role of Defect Geometry in Localized Emission from Monolayer Tungsten Dichalcogenides: Discussion

-This work is also consistent with existing literature studying defects in TMDs.
-It supports the idea that monovacancies in $\text{WSe}_{\text{2}}$ more readily form divacancies than in $\text{WS}_{\text{2}}$ as proposed by Jeong \textit{et al.} \cite{ jeong2019spectroscopic}.
+Addressing the third requirement, this work also contextualizes the findings of $\text{WSe}_{\text{2}}$ by isolating \textit{chalcogen type} as a variable to understand the differences in exciton localization between $\text{WSe}_{\text{2}}$ and $\text{WS}_{\text{2}}$.
+Although V2 geometry also creates a hybrid CB/defect level in $\text{WS}_{\text{2}}$ in our calculations (SI Figure \ref{supp-ws2-bands}), PL and photon counting reveal that SPE is not readily observed in folded areas of a regular monolayer as it is in $\text{WSe}_{\text{2}}$ (SI Figure \ref{supp-ws2mono}).
+Although SPE has been reported in $\text{WS}_{\text{2}}$, it is always under engineered conditions such as nano-indentation and electrostatic gating \cite{lee2025voltage}, hBN-encapsulated domes \cite{ws2domes}, or chemical functionalization \cite{dasgupta2025carbene}.
+To the best of our knowledge, no reports exist that show SPE observed from regular $\text{WS}_{\text{2}}$ monolayers, as has been the case for $\text{WSe}_{\text{2}}$ for the last decade.
+Such a discrepancy in the experimental conditions necessary for SPE between these materials has not yet been explained.
+In our picture, the foundational mechanism for SPE is present in the $\text{WS}_{\text{2}}$ band structure, but the difference is the prevalence of the necessary defect (V2) in the lattice.
+Therefore, we postulate that the lack of observed SPE in regular monolayer $\text{WS}_{\text{2}}$ is due to the lack of intrinsic V2 defects, and the observation of SPE in the aforementioned works is engineered by other conditions.
+This work is also consistent with other existing literature that studies defects in TMDs.
+It supports the idea that monovacancies in $\text{WSe}_{\text{2}}$ form divacancies more readily than in $\text{WS}_{\text{2}}$ \cite{jeong2019spectroscopic} and that monovacancies result in a broad defect emission rather than a localized SPE \cite{Hossenetal2024}.
+Our results show that laterally-spaced defects delocalize electrons, meaning a high density of lateral vacancies are not conducive to SPE, but rather broad defect emission.
 The conclusions here also translate to prior results for molybdenum TMDs.
-For example, L-band emission in $\text{MoS}_{\text{2}}$ is attributed to sulfur vacancies \cite{verhagen2020towards}, and SPE in $\text{MoS}_{\text{2}}$ has only been observed after high energy irradiation from helium ions \cite{ionmos2} or ultra-violet photons \cite{uvmos2}.
-The irradiation is energetic enough to create defects with very high formation energies, such as transition metal vacancies, that would not occur in as-exfoliated material, much like in $\text{WS}_{\text{2}}$.
-Additionally, existing results for both $\text{MoS}_{\text{2}}$ and $\text{MoSe}_{\text{2}}$ suggest that quantum emission does not rely upon dark, spin-forbidden transitions since the lowest-lying energetic transition in molybdenum TMDs is spin-available \cite{mose2}.
-The methods here are well-suited for extension to comparing between $\text{MoS}_{\text{2}}$ and $\text{MoSe}_{\text{2}}$ as the role of strain is ignored in favor of discovering conditions that are highly localized and radiative, independent of dark state hybridization .
-All together, this work offers a new framework in which to understand quantum emission in $\text{WSe}_{\text{2}}$ and its unique place among the TMDs.
+For example, L-band emission in $\text{MoS}_{\text{2}}$ is attributed to sulfur monovacancies \cite{verhagen2020towards}, and SPE in $\text{MoS}_{\text{2}}$ has been experimentally demonstrated only after defect engineering from techniques such as high energy irradiation from helium ions \cite{ionmos2} or ultra-violet photons \cite{uvmos2}.
+The irradiation is energetic enough to create defects with high formation energies, such as transition metal vacancies, that may not occur in the as-exfoliated material, much like in $\text{WS}_{\text{2}}$.
+Additionally, existing results for both $\text{MoS}_{\text{2}}$ and $\text{MoSe}_{\text{2}}$ suggest that quantum emission does not rely upon dark spin-forbidden transitions, since the lowest-lying energetic transition in molybdenum TMDs is spin-available \cite{mose2}.
+The methods here are well-suited for extension to comparing between $\text{MoS}_{\text{2}}$ and $\text{MoSe}_{\text{2}}$ as the role of strain is isolated from that of defect geometry in favor of discovering conditions that are localized and radiative, independent of dark-state hybridization.